 Rome.
 I saw a few iconic sights, but let’s be honest — one day is a teaser, not a visit.
 Still, worth it.
 I’ll be back.

 Florence.
-I lived there for over a week a few years ago, so this time was all about nostalgia: a walk through old haunts and five tiny pasticcini — delicate little pastries barely the size of a coin.
-I didn’t need them.
-I had them anyway.
+I lived there for over a week a few years ago, so this visit was pure nostalgia — a slow walk through familiar streets and, inevitably, five tiny pasticcini.
+They were delicate, coin-sized pastries I definitely didn’t need, but I ate them anyway.

 Bologna.
 Just a short ride away and full of arcades, towers, and corners that pull you in.
 I wandered aimlessly and ended up in the Archiginnasio Library — an old university building with centuries-old books, faded crests, and a reading room that smells like ink and history.
 Quietly spectacular.